Norway's $710 billion wealth fund back on top form in 2012

 The fund reduced its holding of British government debt by 13 percent in the fourth quarter.
 French government debt holdings fell by a quarter.

-It lifted its share of Italian government debt to 26.5 billion Norwegian crowns from 24.8 billion, although this reflects a period prior the uncertainty caused by recent inconclusive elections in that country.
+It lifted its share of Italian government debt to 26.5 billion Norwegian crowns (3.1 billion pounds) from 24.8 billion, although this reflects a period prior the uncertainty caused by recent inconclusive elections in that country.

 The fund also more than quadrupled its holding of Australian government debt.